mcv-m6-video/mcv-c6-2024-team4/Week 3/README.md

 # Week 3: Object Detection and Tracking

 ## Folder structure
-The code and data is structured as follows:
+The code and data is structured as follows:<br>
    . <br>
    ├── data<br>
    ├── core<br>